-I was lucky enough to be in town for one of their biggest festivals, the Coconut Festival, a one day event celebrating the mighty coconut.
-I ate coconut cream pie (delicious), listened to local school kids singing Hawaiian songs, watched polynesian cultural performances and browsed the markets.
+I was lucky enough to be in town for one of their biggest festivals, the Coconut Festival, a one-day event celebrating the mighty coconut.
+I ate coconut cream pie (delicious), listened to local school kids singing Hawaiian songs, watched Polynesian cultural performances and browsed the markets.
 It was a fun afternoon.

 Kapa’a Beach Park is a nice spot for a swim.
 You might even get to see a rare monk seal checking you out from the waves like I did.
-But my favourite beach near Kapa’a is Kealia beach.
+But my favorite beach near Kapa’a is Kealia beach.

 My first day on the Garden Island I walked the coastal trail 1.8 miles to the golden sands of Kealia for a swim and some sun baking before continuing on another mile to Pineapple Dump, a structure that was used by the Hawaiian Pineapple Canning Company to dump the scraps leftover from the canning process into the ocean.

 It’s a great little walk (or bike ride), especially if you don’t have a car to get around the island.

 Lovely Hanapepe and Old Koloa Town

 Kapa’a is a nice town but my favorite small town was unassuming little Hanapepe, a historic town located in Kauai’s south.
 The town is home to a number of buildings that look like they have been transplanted from the Wild West and it is for this reason that a number of TV shows and movies have used it as a backdrop.